 How To Make Fried Ice Cream Cake

-Next you’ll need to toast the crushed corn flakes…”Here’s to you Corn Flakes!” ( Not that kind of toast!
-Sorry it’s late, long day, long day…) and cinnamon sugar in a 1/2 cup, or one stick of butter!
+Toast the crushed corn flakes…”Here’s to you Corn Flakes!” ( Not that kind of toast!
+Sorry it’s late, long day, long day…) and cinnamon sugar.
+In a large skillet add 1/2 cup, or one stick of butter, over medium heat!
 Yes!
 An entire stick of butter.

-Melt the butter and add the corn flakes, sugar, and cinnamon.
-I do this in a pan on top of the stove.
+Add the corn flakes, sugar, and cinnamon.
 Stir the corn flakes, with a wooden spoon, until they begin to get crispy, the sugar crystallizes, and it smells slightly toasty!